Multi-Agent Reinforcement Learning for V2X Resource Allocation: Disentangling MARL Challenges Through Benchmarking: Algorithms

 \subsubsection{Actor-critic}

-\begin{description} \item[IA2C] In Independent synchronous Advantage Actor-Critic (IA2C), each agent has a pair of actor and critic networks, and uses the on-policy A2C \cite{mnih2016asynchronous} for decentralized training in multi-agent environment.
+\begin{description} \item[IA2C] Advantage Actor-Critic (A2C)~\cite{mnih2016asynchronous} is an on-policy actor-critic algorithm; its independent, per-agent variant, IA2C, assigns each agent a pair of actor and critic networks for decentralized training in a multi-agent environment.

-\item[IPPO] In IPPO, each agent uses the on-policy PPO \cite{schulman2017proximal} for decentralized training in multi-agent environment.
+\item[IPPO] In IPPO, each agent uses the on-policy PPO \cite{schulman2017proximal} for decentralized training in a multi-agent environment.
 Compared to IA2C, IPPO optimizes a surrogate objective by performing multiple update epochs within each training iteration. \end{description}